Two-toed amphiuma

 The two-toed amphiuma (Amphiuma means) is an aquatic salamander widely distributed in the southeastern United States.
 It is commonly, but incorrectly, called "congo snake", "conger eel" or the "blind eel".
-Two-toed amphiumas are some of the largest extant amphibians in the world.

 Description

-Two-toed amphiumas can grow from 39 to 1042 g in mass and from 34.8 to 116 cm in length.
+Two-toed amphiumas are the most prominent in the Amphiumidae family and the longest salamander species in the United States, that can grow from 39 to 1042 g in mass and from 34.8 to 116 cm in length.
 They have four vestigial legs that end in two toes; the number of toes is one of the primary differences between Amphiuma means and its relatives, the one-toed and three-toed amphiumas.
-Additional genetic studies have been conducted on the three species, which indicated genetic distance estimates suggest that there is high levels of similarity between Two-toed amphiumas and three-toed amphiumas, and much greater dissimilarity between the one-toed amphiuma and the two-toed amphiuma The head is pointed and wedge-shaped, and the eyes are small.
+Additional genetic studies have been conducted on the three species; genetic distance estimates suggest that there is high levels of similarity between two-toed amphiumas and three-toed amphiumas, and much greater dissimilarity between the one-toed amphiuma and the two-toed amphiuma.
+The head is pointed and wedge-shaped, and the eyes are small.
 Adults retain a single gill slit on each side of the head.
 They are black, dark grey or dark brown in color.
+Two-toed amphiumas tend to be unicolored.
+Their dark dorsum contrasts with their slightly lighter ventrum.

+Distribution and habitat

+Amphiumas live in areas of shallow, heavily vegetated water in swamps, bayous, lakes, and ponds, as well as wet prairies.
+They tend to be found below the fall line but occasionally in low sandy pine hills.
+It has been found that their microhabitats largely coincide with high prey availability.
+They require a habitat with light soil, so they can burrow in it.
+Their range includes southeastern Virginia, eastern North Carolina, South Carolina, southern Georgia and Alabama, Florida, south Mississippi, Arkansas, Louisiana, and southeastern Texas.